mimetikxs/intro-interactive-visuals/README.md

 # Intro to Interactive Visuals

+Each example has two versions:

+* start -- where we begin at the workshop
+* complete -- the finished example

-Readmes inside each project folder
+Readmes inside each project folder.